carriee-liuu/anomia-llm/DEPLOYMENT.md

 ### **Step 3: Update CORS Configuration**

-After getting your Railway URL, update the backend CORS settings:
+After getting your Render URL, update the backend CORS settings:

-1. **In Railway Dashboard**:
+1. **In Render Dashboard**:
-   - Go to Variables tab
+   - Go to Environment tab
-   - Update `FRONTEND_URL` to your GitHub Pages URL
+   - Update `FRONTEND_URL` to your GitHub Pages URL: `https://carriee-liuu.github.io/anomia-llm`

-2. **Or update code**:
+   - Save changes (will trigger a redeploy)

+2. **Verify in code** (if needed):
    ```python
    # In backend/main.py
    allow_origins=[